 At least two mechanisms could contribute to retail investor imbalances becoming more aligned with quant ratings following the release of the report.
 First, retail traders tend to follow SA investment recommendations (Farrell et al., 2022), and these recommendations have become more aligned with quant ratings.
 Second, retail investors who are attentive to SA research reports may also collect information on quant ratings, and these users may be more likely to follow a report recommendation when it aligns with the quant recommendation.

-&lt;sup>28 In unreported tests, we also confirm that the estimate on Day 0 is significantly greater (at a 1% level) than the estimate on day -1 or the average estimate on days -1 through -4.

-To distinguish these mechanisms, we decompose retail imbalances into predicted versus residual imbalances, where predicted imbalance is the fitted value from a regression of retail imbalances on report rating, and residual imbalance is the difference between retail imbalance and the predicted imbalance.
-Consistent with Farrell et al (2022), we find that retail imbalances on report days are correlated with the report ratings (p < 0.001), however the correlation between the two measures is modest ( $\rho = 2.54\%$ ).
-Table 12 repeats the analysis in Panel B of Table 11, after replacing retail imbalances with either the predicted imbalances (Panel A) or the residual imbalance (Panel B).
-We find that the difference-in-difference estimates for both imbalance measures are significant.
-However, the economic magnitudes are considerably stronger for the residual imbalance, which is consistent with retail investors actively incorporating quant ratings into their trading decisions.
+To distinguish these mechanisms, we repeat the analysis in Specification 4 after controlling for the average report rating (i.e., Report Rating) across all reports for the firm on the day.
+Following Chen et al. (2024), we also include NegSA, defined as the average fraction of negative words across all articles published on SA about the firm on the day.
+Consistent with Farrell et al. (2022), we find that retail imbalances are significantly correlated with both Report Ratings and NegSA.
+However, the correlation between Abn.
+Imbalance and the two measures are relatively modest ($\rho = 2.17\%$ and -1.51\%, respectively), and the inclusion of these measures has virtually no impact on the coefficient on Quant Rating × Post.
+This finding is consistent with retail investors actively incorporating quant ratings into their trading decisions.